AmasaDelano/dw-srd-offline/src/markdown/06_08_Wizard.md

 - It has some useful adaptation

 The GM will tell you the type of monster you get based on the traits you select.
 The creature remains on this plane until it dies or you dismiss it.
 While the spell is ongoing you take -1 to cast a spell.

+---

+The exact type of monster you get is up to the GM, based on your choices.
+If you want a non-reckless swimming creature you might get a water elemental, a 1d8 damage +2 STR creature might be a barbed devil.
+Whatever the creature is you still get to play it.

 ### Level 7 Spells